The magnitude and direction of collider bias for binary variables: Notations, definitions, terms and abbreviations

 Figure \ref{fig:1} depicts the relationships among $X$, $Y$ and a collider $C$, and in some cases a variable $D$ influenced by $C$ that we consider in this paper.
 The diagrams in Figure \ref{fig:1} are causal directed acyclic graphs (DAGs; \citealp{Pearl2009}).
 A causal DAG consists of nodes that represent variables and arrows that represent causal effects; it includes all common causes of any pair of variables in the DAG.
 If one variable is a cause of another (either directly, or through intermediate variables), the former is called an {\it ancestor} of the latter, and the latter a {\it descendant} of the former.
 An ancestor and a descendant directly connected by a single arrow are referred to as {\it parent} and {\it child}, respectively.
 A child with more than one parent is a collider between its parents.

 In each of the DAGs in Fig. \ref{fig:1}, $C$ is a collider between two variables, one of which is denoted either $X$ or $A$ and the other either $Y$ or $B$, depending on the structure.
 In all these settings, the relationship between $X$ and $Y$ is of interest to a scientist, who considers $X$ the exposure and $Y$ the outcome.
 Depending on the setting, each of these two variables is either a parent of $C$ or another child of a parent of $C$.
 In four of the DAGs in Figure \ref{fig:1}, $C$ has a child $D$ that is not influenced by any other variables in the DAG.
 We use sans serif letters to refer to three structures in Figure \ref{fig:1}: \V, \Y~and \M. We refer to the other structures using letter-like symbols that mimic how these structures are drawn: \Vx~(`upside-down triangle'), \leftM~(`left-sided M'), \rightM~(`right-sided M'), \longM~(`long M'), \leftlongM~(`left-sided long M'), and \rightlongM~(`right-sided long M').
 The \V~ structure is the simplest case, in which $X$ and $Y$ affect a post-treatment collider directly.
 The \M~structure, which gives rise to the term {\it M-bias}, in which $C$ may be a post-treatment or pre-treatment variable, is perhaps the most well-known of these structures, having been at the heart of the debate described in the introduction.
 Several ``paradoxes'' in epidemiology involve the \rightM~structure or a structure with an embedded \rightM~substructure.

-For the \V, \Vx, \Y, \M, \leftM, and \rightM~ structures, we consider collider bias conditioning on $C$; for the \longM, \leftlongM, and \rightlongM~structures we consider collider bias conditioning on $D$.
-We define collider bias generally as the departure of the conditional association of $X$ and $Y$ from their marginal association.
-Depending on the effect scale (or measure of association) used to characterize the $X$-$Y$ relationship, we quantify collider bias using either the difference or the ratio of the marginal and conditional associations.
-Collider bias conditioning on $C=c$, for example, may be measured by
+We consider collider bias conditioning on $C$ in the \V, \Vx, \M, \leftM, and \rightM~ structures, and conditioning on $D$ in the \Y, \longM, \leftlongM, and \rightlongM~structures.
+We define collider bias generally as \textit{the departure of the conditional association of $X$ and $Y$ from their marginal association}.
+This departure is characterized either as a difference or a ratio, depending on the measure of association (or effect scale) used to characterize the $X$-$Y$ relationship.
+For example, collider bias conditioning on $C=c$ may be measured by a difference between covariances,